 Prior to joining Miller & Chevalier, Mr. Lee was a litigation associate at Weil, Gotshal & Manges LLP in New York, where he advised broker dealers, private equity firms, corporations, and sovereign entities in navigating SEC enforcement actions and shareholder litigation.
 Mr. Lee previously served as a Law Clerk at the U.S. Attorney's Office for the Southern District of New York and at the U.S. Department of Justice's Fraud Section.
 He was also a judicial intern to the Honorable James L. Cott of the U.S. District Court, Southern District of New York.

-Mr. Lee has an active pro bono practice focused on constitutional litigation.
-He has previously represented a Native American tribe in vindicating religious use of their land, a cadre of inmates against the Bureau of Prisons in a lawsuit over prison conditions, and a federation of Asian Pacific Islander LGBTQ organizations as amici before the U.S. Court of Appeals for the Ninth Circuit in defense of California's immigrant sanctuary laws.
+Mr. Lee has an active pro bono practice.
+Since joining Miller & Chevalier, Mr. Lee has represented non-profit boards of directors during internal investigations, an indigent individual facing obstruction charges, and federal prisoners in appellate litigation before the U.S. Court of Appeals for the D.C.
+Circuit and as amici before the U.S. Supreme Court.
+He has also represented a Native American tribe in vindicating religious use of their land, a cadre of inmates against the Bureau of Prisons in a lawsuit over prison conditions, and a federation of Asian Pacific Islander LGBTQ organizations as amici before the U.S. Court of Appeals for the Ninth Circuit in defense of California's immigrant sanctuary laws.